2014 Schedule of Events at Atlantis Casino Resort in Reno, Nevada

 COURSE RECORDS: Visit the Results Page for all course records.
 All New Records will be established in 2014 on the new route!

 BIKE SHOP SUPPORT AT THE START LINE AND BIKE SHIPPING: Great Basin Bicycles of Reno, owned by 508 / 308 veteran Rich Staley will serve as the Official Bike Shop of the Silver State 508.
-They will have a neutral support van on the course on Sunday morning for the first 38 miles of the race (when your support teams are already up the road, waiting for you).
-If you want to pre-order anything special or extra for the race, or you need to ship a bike out in advance, then we recommend Bicycle John's for all your 508 needs!
+If you want to pre-order anything special or extra for the race, or you need to ship a bike out in advance, then we recommend Great Basin Bicycles of Reno for all your 508 needs!
 Contact them by phone (775) 825-8258 or at 8048 S Virginia St Reno, NV 89511 (Map).
 Their Website.

 START AND FINISH LINE HOST HOTEL: Atlantis Casino Resort 3800 S. Virginia Street, Reno, NV 89502.